polymorphicshade/PolyAssistant.FramePack-Studio/user_guide.md

 docker compose up -d
 ```

 Now you can navigate to `http://localhost:7860` to access FP-Studio.
+Use `docker compose ps` to see the status of your FP-Studio container.
+Refer to [Docker documentation](https://docs.docker.com/compose/intro/compose-application-model/#cli) on Compose for more information on how to work with it.

 ## Generate Tab